Filter with Dynamic Focus

 - Dynamic Focus query on

-event.textcontaining hyphens might give unexpected results.
+event.textcontaining hyphens might return unexpected results.
 For e.g.

 Using wildcard (*) inside double quotes ("") does not yield expected results.